nebulastream/nebulastream/docs/design/20240702_sources_and_sinks.md

 We could also pass the descriptor to the constructed source/sink by reference and the source/sink then configures itself and sets the meta data, but that is an implementation detail.

-Todo: argue why G5 and G6 are covered.
 ## G5 - Unify Sources and Sinks
 ### Coordinator exclusive
 In [Assumptions](#assumptions) we describe that the coordinator will allow users to create a source or a sink using the same mechanism, which we will specify in an upcoming design document.
 This addresses the main issue, that physical sources are typically created in YAML files that configure workers and (physical) sinks are created in analytical queries.
 Furthermore, both source and sink names will be resolved to [fully specified source/sink descriptors](#fully-specified-sourcesink-descriptor) in the same way on the coordinator.